dhis2/dhis2-docs-implementation/content/metadata_assessment/reference-indicators.md

 ## Indicators should be used in analysis outputs

 All indicators that are calculated should be used to produce some type of analysis output (charts, maps, tables).
-This can be by using them directly in an output or providing direct feedback in a dataset
+This can be by using them directly in an output or providing direct feedback in a dataset.

 ### Recommendation